Advice on choosing a ski touring trip

 Our Italian Hut Tours are widely spread and very varied.
 The chief attractions are great skiing, friendly huts, excellent Italian food and excellent value coffee and wine!
-Classics such as the Gran Paradiso, Ortler and Viso Tours are as good as any in the Alps
+Classics such as the Gran Paradiso, Ortler and Viso Tours are as good as any in the Alps.

-Access to many Italian tours is quite tricky, so to make things easier, we often meet somewhere more convenient (such as Chamonix, or a near Swiss railway) and then drive to the region.
-Huts are always very welcoming and facilities vary from excellent private rooms and showers in some regions, to older more traditional huts with dorms in others – please check individual trip itineraries for full info.
+Access to many Italian tours is quite tricky, so to make things easier we often meet somewhere more convenient (such as Chamonix, or a near Swiss railway) and then drive to the region.
+Huts are always very welcoming and facilities vary from excellent private rooms and showers in some regions, to older more traditional huts with dorms in others – please check individual trip itineraries for full details.

 Swiss Hut Tours

-These two are both world famous and deservedly popular – but if you want to explore somewhere new, there are also many quieter, less well known touring regions throughout the country.
+These two are both world famous and deservedly popular – but if you want to explore somewhere new, there are also many quieter and less well known touring regions throughout the country.
 Swiss public transport is excellent, so getting from airport to tour start points is always straight forward.
 Swiss huts are very ordered, comfortable and well-run places, but expect to pay more for drinks and extras due to the high exchange rate.